History of the Division of Pulmonology and Critical Care Medicine

 The directorship was assumed by Joe G. N. Garcia, MD who doubled the number of faculty and grants with considerable diversity (expansion of PhDs, women and under-represented minorities).
 Significant growth and expansion occurred in lung transplantation, pulmonary hypertension, adult cystic fibrosis, health care outcomes, vascular biology, asthma and COPD research.

-Dr. Landon King's Directorship Brings 3 Research Grants from National Institutes of Health (NIH)
+2005 (Research): Dr. Landon King's Directorship Brings 3 Research Grants from the NIH

 Landon S. King, MD continues a tradition of excellence and commitment to diversity.
 Under his leadership, we became the site of three programmatic Specialized Center of Clinical Research grants from the NIH, in acute lung injury, pulmonary hypertension, and chronic obstructive lung disease, as well other programmatic and individual grants.
 Dr. King was appointed the Executive Vice Dean for Johns Hopkins University School of Medicine.